USMNT Power Rankings: Who will make the 2026 World Cup squad?

 The on-loan Arsenal striker has dominated Ligue 1 this season and would finally give the U.S. a real answer at the No.9 spot.
 However, he's played with England for the entirety of his international career thus far and, technically, he could also still feature for Nigeria.

+His trip to the U.S. this March offered hope, though, and it seems like there is a legitimate chance that Balogun does commit.
 Bringing in Balogun would be a massive, massive deal that could change the USMNT's path to 2026 in a big way.